-If you really want to feel your best, and you’re not already using an air purifier in your home, you may not realize how much a positive effect it can have on your health.
+If you really want to feel your best, and you’re not already using an air purifier in your home or apartment, you may not realize how much a positive effect it can have on your health.

 These days, air purifiers offer so many health-boosting benefits that their popularity is exploding throughout the world.